rizqimtiaz/EcoOracle/README.md

 EcoOracle is a full-stack reference implementation of an **autonomous carbon integrity network**.
-Every carbon credit is a **dynamic NFT (dNFT)** anchored to a specific GPS coordinate.
-The platform runs an **AI vision pipeline** on satellite imagery in a continuous loop and an **autonomous oracle** pushes the verified state on-chain in real time — minting, burning, or invalidating credits based on what the planet actually looks like today.
+Every carbon credit is a **dynamic NFT (dNFT)** anchored

 This repository contains: